Soccer-Kane sends Tottenham into FA Cup fourth round | Sports-Games

 Tottenham Hotspur striker Harry Kane moved to within one goal of the club's record scorer Jimmy Greaves with the only goal in a 1-0 win over Portsmouth in the FA Cup third round on Saturday.
 Kane had hardly been in the game in a dull opening half but curled home a superb effort five minutes into the second period to take his Tottenham tally to 265 goals.

-Southampton put aside their poor Premier League form to come from behind to beat fellow top flight side Crystal Palace 2-1 at Selhurst Park with Adam Armstrong scoring the winner.
+Gillingham, watched from the stands by new American owner Brad Galinson, proved stubborn opposition but were undone in the 56th minute when Kelechi Iheanacho fired home from close range.
+Southampton put aside their poor Premier League form to come from behind to beat fellow top flight side Crystal Palace 2-1 at Selhurst Park with Adam Armstrong scoring the winner after the visitors had levelled with a James Ward-Prowse free kick.

+Later on Saturday holders Liverpool host Wolverhampton Wanderers while Newcastle United are at Sheffield Wednesday.
+Manchester City host Chelsea on Sunday while Premier League leaders Arsenal have to wait until Monday when they travel to third-tier Oxford United.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)